speechly/speechly-demos/README.md

 ### Develop a library in watch mode while testing it in a sample app

 ```
-# Build @speechly/react-voice-forms library in watch mode
+# Build dependency and stay in watch mode
 rush build:watch --to @speechly/react-voice-forms &

-# Start a sample app using the library
+# Start an app using the dependency
 cd applications/flight-booking-demo
 rushx start
 ```